rs239/schema/README.md

                            ['categorical'] #it has labels, i.e., is a categorical datatype )
 ```
-This uses PCA as the change-of-basis transform requires a min_desired_corr of 0.75 and maximizes
+This uses PCA as the change-of-basis transform, requires a min_desired_corr of 0.75, and maximizes
-correlation with between the primary dataset, gene expression, and the secondary dataset of higher-level-cluster labels
+correlation between gene expression (the primary dataset) and the non-leaf-level-cluster labels
-in a hierarchical clustering tree.
+("class") produced during a hierarchical clustering approach.

 ### More Schema examples
   * In all of what follows, the primary dataset is gene expression.
 The secondary datasets are 1) cluster IDs; and/or 2) cell-type "class" variables which correspond to superclusters (i.e. higher-level clusters) in the Tasic et al. paper.

-#### With NMF as change-of-basis, a different min_desired_corr and two secondary datasets
+#### With NMF as change-of-basis, a different min_desired_corr, and two secondary datasets

 ```python